fifdick/rna_protein_coupling_PD/README.md

 * The rawest data available are transcript-level counts in `./salmonOut` and protein intensities in `./rdsData/rawData.rds`.
 * With these and the metadata in `./rdsData/info.rds` `./rdsData/info_rna.rds` and `./rdsData/info_rna_pd.rds` all results can be reproduced.
 * The file `./preprocess.Rmd`, loads the required data and:
   * aggregates transcript-level counts from `./salmonOut` to gene-level using [tximport](https://bioconductor.org/packages/release/bioc/html/tximport.html) and the annotation file `./referenceData/gencode.v32.annotation.gtf` (needs to be unzipped).
   * filters out zeros and applies batch correction to the proteomics data in `./rdsData/rawData.rds`
   * saves all generated `.rds` files to `./rdsData`.
 * Utility functions (also the batch correction function) are loaded from `./functions.R`.
 * Next steps would be to go through `./analysis.Rmd` and then `./pea.Rmd`
+* Would not advice to knit `./analysis.Rmd`.
+Hasnt been edited appropriately or tested.
+The purpose is mainly to document code.

 ## Content

 * `./preprocess.Rmd` Code to preprocess data (Transcript counts and raw protein intensities)
 * `./analysis.Rmd` Code to reproduce paper figures
-* `./pea.Rmd`, `./pea.html` code to run pathway enrichment analysis, knitted html to browse through results
+* `./pea.Rmd`, `./pea.html` Code to run pathway enrichment analysis and knitted html to browse through results
-* `./referenceData/` holds reference data needed for the analysis.
+* `./referenceData/` Holds reference data needed for the analysis.
 Remember to unzip compressed files (before running `./preprocess.Rmd`)
-* `./salmonOut/` output from [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) for each sample in the analysis.
+* `./salmonOut/` Output from [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) for each sample in the analysis.
 Details on parameters of the salmon command see methods section of the paper.
 Sample_ids (Salmon dir. names) correspond to RNAseq_id (see also supplementary File 1, or './rdsData/info.rds`.
 * `./rdsData/`
-  * `info.rds` holds all sample metadata.
+  * `info.rds` Holds all sample metadata.
 (The proteomics data uses reporter.intensity.id as sample identifier, this can be mapped to RNAseq_id for the RNASeq data).
-  * `info_rna.rds` and `info_rna_pd.rds` holds sample metadata for RNA data (including RIN) for the groups HA, YG and PD respectively.
+  * `info_rna.rds` and `info_rna_pd.rds` Holds sample metadata for RNA data (including RIN) for the groups HA, YG and PD respectively.
-  * `cpmAll.rds` and `cpmAll_pd.rds` holds gene-level counts in counts per million (CPM), after filtering.
+  * `cpmAll.rds` and `cpmAll_pd.rds` Holds gene-level counts in counts per million (CPM), after filtering.
 These files are created in `./preprocess.Rmd`
-  * `rawData.rds` holds protein intensities before filtering and before normalization.
+  * `rawData.rds` Holds protein intensities before filtering and before normalization.
 This file is used in `./preprocess.Rmd` to generate the batch corrected matrix which is then used in the analysis.
 * `./result_figs` All paper figures (some might have been edited with graphics software afterwards and thus dont resemble exactly the same figure as in the paper)
-* `./results` holds the rds files for the pathway enrichment analysis (i.e. correlation coefficients for the groups (YG, HA and PD).
+* `./results` Holds the rds files for the pathway enrichment analysis (i.e. correlation coefficients for the groups (YG, HA and PD).
 * Each `.Rmd` file loads functions from `./functions.R`.

 ## Version info